 Q. Finally – What measures would you like to see all arable farmers take to ‘boost carbon’?

-The simplest advice I can offer boils down to ditch the plow, cover up, and grow diversity.
+The simplest advice I can offer boils down to ditch the plough, cover up, and grow diversity.
 I’ve seen the recipe of minimal disturbance (no- or low-till), keeping the ground covered with living plants at all times (cover crops) and growing at least 3 or more crops in a rotation work on farms around the world.
 Some add innovative animal husbandry to the mix to accelerate soil building.
 One thing I’d like to see is more farmers tinkering with these systems to better adapt the specific practices to their on-the-ground situation.

 More information about ‘Growing a Revolution’